caleb531/automata/README.md

 #### class MissingStateError

-Raised if a state is missing from the transition map.
+Raised if a state is missing from the transition map for this automaton.

 #### class MissingSymbolError

-Raised if a symbol is missing from the transition map.
+Raised if a symbol is missing from the transition map for this automaton.

 #### class FinalStateError

-Raised if the automaton stopped at a non-final state.
+Raised if the automaton stopped at a non-final state after validating input.